danielHavstad/pipedriveIntegration/readme.md

 - note i am running ubuntu linux, windows instructions might differ.
 - have PHP 8.0+

+First of all open up a terminal in the project folder.
+Change directory to src:
+-   $cd src

-I use guzzle library for api calls
+I use guzzle library for api calls.
+Install by running:
-Install by running $ composer install
+-   $ composer install

 To run script that will create on pipedrive (if not exists) an organisation, a person, and a lead connected to person and organisation, based on testdata.json.
 Execute the following commands in terminal
-$cd src
-$php pipedrive.php
+-   $php pipedrive.php

 ## Project Structure